man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 ## Enterprise Features

-Many of the housekeeping and maintenance procedures recommended in this guide are taken care of by processes available in the ArticDB Enterprise package.
+Many of the housekeeping and maintenance procedures recommended in this guide are taken care of by processes available in the ArcticDB Enterprise package.
 Please contact us if you would like to explore further.
+Click the _Get ArcticDB_ button on our [website](https://arcticdb.io/) to contact us.

 ## Planned Future Features and Improvements